cjneely10/BioMetaDB/README.md

     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example
-    - `dbdm REMOVE -c /path/to/database/config/database.ini -t db_table_2`
+    - `dbdm REMOVE -c /path/to/database/config/database -t db_table_2`
     - This command will remove the table `db_table_2` from the project `database`.

 ### SUMMARIZE

 **SUMMARIZE** is used to display information about the project or a table within the project.
+This command can also run queries to the database and display summary data on only these selected records.

+- Required flags
+    - --config_file (-c): Path to project directory
+- Optional flags
+    - --table_name (-t): Name of table to summarize
+    - --alias (-a): Alias (short name) for table in database
+    - --view (-v): View only column names in database
+- Example
+    - `dbdm SUMMARIZE -c /path/to/database/config/database`
+    - This command will summarize all tables in the database.
+Per table, this command displays the number of records as well as averages and standard deviations for each column.

 ## Other Information